Book Launch at Tintagel – March 2024

 Cornwall Pride 2011

 It also seemed to be a year for media work!
-We appeared with Sue Perkins on the Television program All Roads Lead Home and also Paul Merton’s Caravanning Adventures.
+We appeared with Sue Perkins on the television program All Roads Lead Home and also Paul Merton’s Caravanning Adventures.

 2012